 Earthen notes give way to hints of almond emphasized by a waxy texture, but the degree differs between the Demi Sec – with a silky mouth feel owing to its higher honey content – and the Brut, which is smooth but leaner is a unique experience of tasting honey without the sweetness (the essence of the flower is fully exposed).

 Like the bouquet, the finish exhibits a stark difference from grape wine – crisp but not tannic – possessing soft acids that balances the honey notes.
 TANNIN FREE honey wine produces a remarkably cleaner finish than grape wines.

 Chapter III of our book describes some optimal food pairings.
-You can't go wrong enjoying Brut with various seafood or pesto and alfredo pastas.
+You can't go wrong enjoying Brut with brunch and delicate foods.
 Spicy foods and barbecue are a natural match for Demi Sec.